Aapo Halme

-Aapo Ilmari Halme (born 22 May 1998) is a Finnish professional footballer who plays as a centre-back for Finnish Veikkausliiga club HJK.
-He also represents the Finland national under-21 football team.
+Aapo Ilmari Halme (born 22 May 1998) is a Finnish professional footballer who most recently played as a centre-back for Veikkausliiga club HJK.
+He has also represented the Finland national under-21 football team from 2017 to 2020.
 Halme was born in Helsinki, Finland.
 He began his senior club career playing for Honka, before signing with HJK Helsinki at age 17 in 2015.
 He would go on to win the 2017 Veikkausliiga and 2016–17 Finnish Cup.

 Formerly an international at under-16, under-17, under-18, under-19, under-20 and under-21 level.
 Halme was nominated to Finland´s preliminary UEFA Euro 2020 team but he did not make it to the final squad.

 Club career

 Early career

 Halme started his youth career at FC Honka, making 1 senior appearance before joining Klubi-04, where he made 15 appearances and scored once.

 HJK Helsinki

 The winners of the 2015 Finnish League Cup HJK Helsinki brought in Halme from Klubi-04 on a three-year deal expiring at the end of the 2018 season as stated in his contractual obligation.
 He made 29 league appearances over three seasons with the club, scoring once.